-Sharps should be collected in a 2-liter bottle and disposed at safe drop locations in King County, which include a drop box in Bellevue and the Shoreline Transfer Station.
+Sharps should be collected in a sharps container or 2-liter bottle and disposed at safe drop locations in King County, which include a drop box in Bellevue and the Shoreline Transfer Station.

-Recycle electronics with our free curbside electronics recycling program or at E-Cycle Washington drop-off sites.
+Do not throw away electronics.
+Recycle electronics for free with our curbside electronics recycling program or at E-Cycle Washington drop-off sites.

 What should I do with oversize items?

 Waste Management offers bulky collection curbside for single-family residents for a charge.

 Oversize items, like mattresses and unusable furniture, can be disposed of as trash for a charge at King County Transfer Stations.
 In Kirkland, the Houghton Transfer Station is located in the Bridle Trails neighborhood.
 Recycling options for oversize items, including appliances and oversize scrap metal, are available at the Factoria Transfer Station in Bellevue and the Shoreline Transfer Station in Shoreline.
 Low-income King County residents may be eligible for reduced fees at King County transfer stations.

 Garbage does not get sorted after the collection truck picks it up.
 The same day it's picked up, it goes to the Cedar Hills Regional Landfill in Maple Valley.
 No one sorts the garbage to pull out recyclables or compostable material -- once something is thrown away, that material is gone for good.